|

 the mail.
 No other dogs require a re-test.

+How to proceed ?
 The prcd-PRA test is done on a small sample of blood obtained

 by your veterinarian.
 This allows the lowest risk of contamination of the sample